• 0

 Screwing in brackets on a compost bin

-Once you have done this add l brackets /angle brackets on the side of the compost bin frame.
+Once you have done this, add brackets /angle brackets to the side of the compost bin frame.
 This helps add rigidity to the frame to hold the weight of the compost contents.
-Again predrill holes to avoid splitting the wood.
-I would advise a minimum of three, top, middle and bottom.
+Again, predrill holes to avoid splitting the wood.
+I would advise a minimum of three: top, middle and bottom.
 The more, the better, though!

 4. Add a door to keep in heat and compost contents